ArtemStryzhov/web-sdk/apps/monster-curse/src/config/README.md

 # Symbol Configuration System

-This directory contains the configuration-driven system for managing symbol backgrounds, layers, and animations.
+This directory contains the configuration-driven system for managing symbol backgrounds and layers.

 ## Overview